Audit Committee

 (iv) evaluating our internal controls, among other things.

-The members of our audit committee are Gelson Pizzirani and Sérgio Eraldo de Salles Pinto (coordinator).
-Sérgio Eraldo de Salles Pinto and Gelson Pizzirani are independent members of the audit committee under applicable SEC and NYSE rules.
-At least one member of the audit committee will be an audit committee "financial expert" within the meaning of the rules adopted by the SEC relating to the disclosure of financial experts on audit committees in periodic filings pursuant to the Exchange Act.
+The members of our audit committee are Renata Faber, Gilberto Pizzirani and Sérgio Eraldo de Salles Pinto (coordinator), all of whom are independent members of the audit committee under applicable SEC and NYSE rules.
+As of December 31, 2021 all members of our audit committee have either satisfied the independence requirements of the SEC and NYSE applicable to audit committees of foreign private issuers or qualified for an exemption under the applicable rules.
+At least one member of the audit committee is an audit committee “financial expert” within the meaning of the rules adopted by the SEC relating to the disclosure of financial experts on audit committees in periodic filings pursuant to the Exchange Act.

 Name | Position held | ||